• Explore. Learn. Thrive. Fastlane Media Network

 You don’t want just any individual promoting your brand.
 There are many affiliate spammers out there that harass consumers, violate privacy laws, and damage brand reputation.

-Additionally, your affiliates will want to know what they can and cannot do to bring you customers.
+Also, your affiliates will want to know what they can and cannot do to bring you, customers if you don’t mind.
 As such, you need standards and rules.
 In your terms and conditions, you should state clearly all the dos and don’ts of your program.

-These terms and conditions should be in writing, and you should make sure that every affiliate agrees to these standards before selling your products or services.
+These terms and conditions should be in writing, and you should ensure that every affiliate agrees to these standards before selling your products or services.

 Accurate Price Point